cryostatio/cryostat-legacy/HTTP_API.md

     **The request must include the following fields:**

     `toDisk` - Whether a recording is stored to disk;
-    either `true` or `false`.
+    either `true` or `false`, or `unset` to restore the JVM default.

     **The request may include the following fields:**

-    `maxAge` - The maximum event age of a recording, in seconds.
+    `maxAge` - The maximum event age of a recording, in seconds as a positive integer, or `unset` to restore the JVM default.
-    A value of zero means there is no maximum event age.

-    `maxSize` - The maximum size of a recording, in bytes.
+    `maxSize` - The maximum size of a recording, in bytes as a positive integer, or `unset` to restore the JVM default.
-    A value of zero means there is no maximum recording size.

     ###### response
     `200` - The body is the updated default recording options of the